Falmouth-Games-Academy/comp230-cpd/README.md

 ## Key Challenges & Smart Goals
 ## 1 - C++ Skills
+C++ plays such a large part in computing and especailly games which is why I want to better my C++ ability.
+I plan on making a schedule in which I will plan my time and it will include a large chunk of time spend on learning coding better but specifically C++.
+I shall follow tutorials and try to make my own creations using it.
+This can be done over several months and can help me out with the rest of the course too.
+It is easy to measure as I don't really use any C++ now when making games so if I used any that'd be a big improvment.

 ## 2 - Motivation
+Sometimes I struggle to feel motivated to do almost any work.
+This is why I need help to keep myself motivated, to do this I shall plan my time out each week and set myself goals every week, if I achieve these goals I shall reward myself, this should help keep myself motivated and should help me to produce better work and have a more consistent work flow.
+I shall record how well I do this every week and try to better myself every week.

 ## 3 - Not Asking For Help Last Minute

 ## 4 - Self help

 ## 5 - Communicate Better With Others